prthiaga/mcrouter-wiki/Features.md

 Mcrouter can be thought of as a series of queues.
 The client-facing server parses the requests which are then forwarded to the routing code, which finally invokes internal client code that sends out requests to destinations.
 Check out [[the command line options|Command line options#queueing]] that control queueing in various parts of the pipeline.

 ### Large values
 Mcrouter can split and reassemble values which are normally too large to store in memcached directly.
 The split threshold can be set with `--big-value-split-threshold=<N>` [[command line option|Command line options#routing]].
-This is implemented with a BigValue [[route handle|Configuration#route-handles]].
+This is implemented with a BigValue [[route handle|Config-Files#route-handles]].

 On a large request we split it up into smaller chunks which are set as separate requests; we also set an index key.
 The index key is the same as the original request key, while the chunk request keys are composed of the original key + chunk index + a random suffix.
 The random suffix is recorded in the index key.